Low-degree lower bounds via almost orthonormal bases: Introduction

-typically when $|\Theta|_{\infty}$ is small. \end{enumerate}
+typically when $|\Theta|_{\infty}=\lambda$ is small. \end{enumerate}

 To achieve the key property~\eqref{eq:intro:LD4}, we start from the basis $\{\phi_{S} : S \in \mathcal{S}_{\leq D}\}$, adjust it to ensure $\bbE\cro{\phi_{S}(Y)\phi_{S'}(Y)} = 0$ for many (but not all) distinct $S, S'$, and then average over permutations of the labels to enforce invariance.
 A central result is that the resulting basis is almost orthonormal for weak signals.
-Compared with~\cite{SchrammWein22}, our method avoids the Jensen step~\eqref{eq:intro:LD3} that can lead to suboptimality.
+Compared with~\cite{SchrammWein22}, our method avoids the potentially suboptimal Jensen step~\eqref{eq:intro:LD3}.
 Compared with~\cite{SohnWein25}, computations are simpler, which may facilitate its application to more intricate problems.
-For example, problems where the latent vector $z$ is a permutation can be treated straightforwardly, whereas earlier analyses were considerably more involved~\cite{Even25b}.
+For example, problems where the latent vector $z$ is a permutation can be treated more directly, whereas earlier analyses were considerably more involved~\cite{Even25b}.
 Another important advantage of our direct approach is that it allows us to identify the dominant polynomials in~\eqref{eq:intro:LD1}, thereby yielding optimal algorithms for the underlying testing or estimation task.